Signatures of quantum chaos in an out-of-time-order tensor

-The importance of the OTOM lies in the fact that it is a full quantum embodiment of all possible OTOCs~\cite{1367-2630-18-6-063032,2018Pollock, cotler_superdensity_2017}.
-Moreover, unlike the OTOC, which looks at correlations between two \textit{fixed} observables, the OTOM provides a mapping from \textit{any} state preparation to measurement outcomes.
-The total correlations of the OTOM thus generalize the notion of an OTOC by providing a measure of the scrambling capacity of the process, independent of either the preparation of the initial state or the measurement made on the time reversed state.
-The OTOM reduces to the conventional OTOC when $\mathcal{A}[\rho]= \mathcal{C}^{\text{ad}} [\rho] := V^{\dag}\rho\mathds{1}$ and $\mathcal{B}[\rho] := W^{\dag} \rho W$, i.e., we recover Eq.~\eqref{eq:f(t) otoc}, with $F(t) = \mathcal{O}_t[\mathcal{C}, \mathcal{B}, \mathcal{A}]$~\footnote{This particular choice of maps are not completely positive (CP), but could still be realised~\cite{PhysRevA.94.040302}.} --- see Supplemental Materials~\cite{SM} for details.
+The importance of the OTOT lies in the fact that it is a full quantum embodiment of all possible OTOCs~\cite{1367-2630-18-6-063032,2018Pollock, cotler}, including $2k$-OTOCs~\cite{2017Roberts}.
+Moreover, unlike the OTOC which looks at correlations between two \textit{fixed} observables, the OTOT provides a mapping from \textit{any} state preparation to measurement outcomes.
+The total correlations of the OTOT thus generalize the notion of an OTOC by providing a measure of the scrambling capacity of the process, independent of either preparation or measurement.
+The OTOT reduces to the conventional OTOC when $\mathcal{A}[\rho]= \mathcal{C}^{\text{ad}} [\rho] := V^{\dag}\rho\mathds{1}$ and $\mathcal{B}[\rho] := W^{\dag} \rho W$, i.e., we recover Eq.~\eqref{eq:f(t) otoc}, with $F(t) = \mathcal{O}_t[\mathcal{C}, \mathcal{B}, \mathcal{A}]$~\footnote{This particular choice of maps are not completely positive (CP), but could still be realised~\cite{PhysRevA.94.040302}.} --- see Supplemental Materials~\cite{SM}.